meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 <CodeSamples id= "getting_started_typo_tolerance" />

 The above code sample sets the minimum word size for one typo to `4` characters.
-If you search for `swaj` now, you will get 298 results.
+If you search for `swaj` now, you should get 298 results.

 You can read more about it in our [dedicated guide](/learn/configuration/typo_tolerance.md).